126.96.36.199 YA - current rates

-This table shows the current maximum rates from 20 March 2020 for single principal carers and from 1 January 2020 for other YA recipients in dollars per fortnight (pf).
+This table shows the current maximum rates from 20 September 2021 in dollars per fortnight (pf).

 Rate ($ pf)